Public holidays in Uruguay

 The following are public holidays in Uruguay.

-Only 5 of these holidays (January 1, May 1, July 18, August 25 and December 25) imply a mandatory paid leave for workers.
-Most of the other days are only observed by schools and some public sector offices.
+Only 11 of these holidays imply a mandatory paid leave for workers.
+The remaining holidays are generally observed by schools, public sector offices, banks, and a few private companies.

 Moveable holidays

 According to Uruguayan Law 16,805 with modifications of Law 17,414, the holidays declared by law, subject to the commemoration of them, follow the following scheme (whose commemoration as “moveable holidays”):